ebanner/extipy/README.md

 The purpose of this kernel manager is to allow a jupyter notebook to communicate with an IPython kernel started outside of jupyter.
 The use case in mind is that you have an external python program which calls [`IPython.embed_kernel()`](http://ipython.readthedocs.io/en/stable/api/generated/IPython.html#IPython.embed_kernel) or [`IPython.start_kernel()`](http://ipython.readthedocs.io/en/stable/api/generated/IPython.html#IPython.start_kernel).

-After this kernel exists, hitting **New Notebook** in the jupyter notebook interface will make the new notebook point to the external IPython kernel.
+Once you have created an IPython kernel in this way, hitting **New Notebook** in the jupyter notebook interface will trigger extipy to guess the kernel and connect to it.

 ## How it works